-The second European club to pull off an unbeaten campaign in a top European league was Glasgow Rangers who did it in 1898/99, a decade after Preston North End managed to.
+Although rivals Celtic were the second European club to pull off an unbeaten campaign in a top European league a year earlier, we’ll get to them later.
+Instead, it was Glasgow Rangers who did it in 1898/99, a decade after Preston North End managed to.
 The team won all 18 of its Division One matches for 36 points with a league-high 76 goals scored and a league-low 18 conceded.
 Rangers finished the year 10 points ahead of runners-up Hearts of Midlothian.
 They also won four cup matches, but lost the very last contest of the campaign when Celtic upset them 2-0 in the Scottish Cup Final.
 Robert Hamilton led the squad in scoring with 25 goals while Matthew Dickie was the goalkeeper.
 Robert Neil chipped in with seven tallies while Alex Smith had 13, Neilly Gibson scored six, John Campbell netted 13, James Millar had 12 and John McPherson scored eight times.

 14. Athletic Bilbao